cory-johannsen/darksun-pf2e/SPEC.md

 ## Project goal
 The goal of the projecct is to iteratively design a pipeline that can read in an AD&D 2E modules (in PDF format) and perform a sequence of transformations that ultimately result in the conversion of the material into a Foundry VTT version 13 module using the Pathfinder 2E system.
 The overall pipeline needs, at a minimum, the following transformations:
 1. Read source PDF and extract data
-1. Transform data to formatted HTML
+1. Transform data to formatted HTML saving the output for use during the user feedback stage
 1. Validate and verify transformations (automated test)
 1. Convert from AD&D 2E Rules to Pathfinder 2E Rules
 1. Generate Foundry module